Faculty and staff are invited to participate in the Inclusive Practitioners Program, a continuing education and development program.

 - Faculty and staff who wish to participate in the Program agree to complete at least three workshops over the course of each academic year.

 - Faculty and staff will also be invited to attend one or more Practitioner Conversations during the academic year to discuss ways they are applying inclusive practices in their respective campus learning environments and to explore ways to address any challenges they are experiencing.

-Note: The Fall 2020 workshops will all be offered via zoom.
+Note: The Spring workshops will all be offered via zoom.
 You will be sent an Outlook calendar invitation for any workshop you register for.
 The zoom link and password will be included with the Outlook invitation.

 Anti-Racism as Everyday Practice